evmoreno/AI-WildLife-Conservation/README.md

 - 26-May-Chickens.avi output from first trained iteration, used 100 images captured using azureEye SOM camera.

-This protope developed usign Azure Percept!
+This protope developed using Azure Percept!